mrtnvh/suitstrap/README.md

 # [Suitstrap](http://suitstrap.maartenvanhoof.be)

-A [Bootstrap](http://suitstrap.maartenvanhoof.be) clone aiming for a more modular and semantically framework.
+A [Bootstrap](http://suitstrap.maartenvanhoof.be) clone aiming for a more modular and semantic framework.

 It's a combination of: